-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 Parsing slash commands

-To begin, let’s parse the incoming data from a Slack message inside of the
+To begin, parse the incoming data from a Slack message inside of the

 lookup handler.
 As previously mentioned, the Slack API sends an HTTP POST in URL Encoded format.
-To parse this, you need to add the first (and only) NPM package dependency to your project — a popular query string parser package called
+To parse this, add the first (and only) NPM package dependency to your project — a popular query string parser package called

 qs: